 Myself and many others who study credit (such as personal finance writers) frequently say you should not use more than 25 percent or 30 percent of your credit limit on a given credit card.

-However if you want to be real nit-picky, a number of clues have been given which suggest the existence of brackets, so to speak, when it comes to credit utilization:
+However, if you want to really get into the weeds a number of clues have been given which suggest the existence of brackets, so to speak, when it comes to credit utilization:

 - 10 – 19%